isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-personal-pets.md

 A bona fide traveller or crew member who is resident in Singapore may be granted GST relief on the importation of his / her personal pets subject to the following conditions:

 -   That such person satisfies the proper officer of customs that:
+	-   The person is the owner of the pets imported;
 	-   The personal pets were temporarily exported to travel with the person for the whole or part of the duration of the person’s overseas travel;
 	-   The personal pets were supplied in or imported into Singapore before their export; and
-	-   The personal pets are being re-imported upon completion of overseas travel; and
+	-   The personal pets are being re-imported upon completion of overseas travel.
-	-   That the pets are re-exported within 6 months beginning on the date of the person’s arrival in Singapore; and
-	-   The person is the owner of the pets imported.

 <b> Procedures for Personal Pets</b>